First Steps

 - Choose permission level:

-- Read & write - Can view and edit
+- Read & write (rw) - Can view and edit

 - Click "Share"

-The user now sees this project in their projects list!
+The user receives a notification and sees this project in their projects list!

 Manage Shares